Deep Time Series Models: A Comprehensive Survey and Benchmark: Time Series Library

-TSLib is designed based on the \whx{well-established} factory pattern and implements a unified interface between data and model objects, thus enabling a clear separation between \whx{deep model} creation and usage, promoting modularity and flexibility.
-By loading different data and model objects and combining specific task heads during model training, TSLib enables different datasets and models to be shared and extended, allowing easy switching between various time series analysis tasks.
-These design and implementation principles provide enhanced flexibility and scalability for our TSLib.
-Furthermore, as illustrated in Figure \ref{fig:pipeline}, TSLib introduces a unified experimental pipeline covering the overall process of the model training and evaluation, which includes data source, data processing, model training and analysis, and model performance evaluation.
+TSLib is designed based on the well-established factory pattern and implements a unified interface between data, model, and experiment objects, thus enabling a clear separation between deep model creation and usage, promoting modularity and flexibility.
+By loading different data and model objects and combining task-specific heads, TSLib enables different datasets and models to be shared and extended, allowing easy switching between various datasets, models, and analysis tasks.
+Here are the key features.

-\textbf{Data Source } Our TSLib provides extensive support for a wide range of diverse and multi-type datasets in a variety of formats, including ".csv", ".npz", ".txt", etc. As shown in Figure \ref{fig:pipeline} \whx{and Table \ref{tab:Generality}}, TSLib currently supports more than 30 datasets with different sampled frequencies across four mainstream time series analysis tasks, all derived from real-world scenarios in domains such as energy, transportation, economics, weather, and medicine, etc. Moreover, TSLib excels in scalability, allowing for the effortless integration of new data sources of different data types.

-\textbf{Data Processing } Data processing plays a pivotal role in guaranteeing stable training within the realm of time series analysis.
-Within the Time Series Library, a multitude of data processing steps are conducted, including time window splitting, data batch generation, etc. Subsequently, the raw data is partitioned into separate sets for training, validation, and testing purposes, enabling streamlined model training and equitable comparisons.
+\textbf{Diverse Data Formats} TSLib natively supports a wide range of datasets in a variety of formats, including ``.csv'', ``.npz'', ``.txt'', etc. As summarized in Figure \ref{fig:pipeline}, TSLib currently supports more than 30 datasets with different sampled frequencies across four mainstream time series analysis tasks, all derived from real-world scenarios, such as energy, transportation, economics, weather, and medicine etc. Moreover, TSLib excels in scalability, allowing for the effortless integration of new data sources of different types.
+Besides, to support subsequent training and evaluation, TSLib includes a multitude of data processing steps, including time window splitting, data batch generation, etc, where the raw data is partitioned into separate windows for training, validation, and testing purposes, enabling streamlined model training and equitable comparisons.
 These steps serve as indispensable prerequisites for attaining precise and dependable results across a range of diverse time series analysis tasks.